galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 Maker produces three GFF3 datasets:

 - The final annotation: the final consensus gene models produced by Maker
-- The evidences: the alignements of all the data Maker used to construct the final annotation (ESTs and proteins that we used)
+- The evidences: the alignments of all the data Maker used to construct the final annotation (ESTs and proteins that we used)
 - A GFF3 file containing both the final annotation and the evidences

 ## Annotation statistics